ygemici/osz/docs/messages.md

 messages.
 Any other value sends.

 The arguments are stored and read in System V ABI way, with two exception: %rcx is clobbered by the syscall instruction, so it must be passed in %rbx.
-The destination task and the function code are aggregated into one argument:
+The destination task and the function code are aggregated into one argument in %rax.
 ```
 %rax= (pid_t task) << 16 | function,
 %rdi= arg0/ptr